Jbleezy/BO2-Reimagined/README.md

 * Changed health regeneration rate to 100 health per second (previously fully restored health in 0.5 seconds)
 * Fall damage no longer increases when max health is increased
 * Removed blur when getting damaged
+* No longer killed when landing on top of another player
 * Can shoot while looking at other players
 * Increased mantle speed
 * Start with semtex on maps that have semtex